AbbyB97/react_crud_boilerplate/README.md

 Runs the rtmp server for streaming the video \n
 You need to setup and install OBS studio then add the server and stream key you created in stream settings

-## This branch contains streaming functionlity

-After installing node modules in the project directory, you can run following commands: